-To set up your SSO configuration:
+To set up your SSO configuration for users on our original user model:

-- From the SAML Single Sign On page, review your New Relic SAML Service Provider details.
+- From the SAML Single Sign On page, review your New Relic SAML service provider details.

-- To upload your SAML Identity Provider certificate, select Choose File, then follow standard procedures to select and save the file.
+- To upload your SAML identity provider certificate, select Choose file, then follow standard procedures to select and save the file.

 - Specify the Remote login URL that your users will use for single sign on.